 AIM Photonics Academy offers training in fabrication, assembly and test, and practice experiences through online and on-site training at the baccalaureate and technician level; our curriculum is informed and organized by the findings of our workforce assessment research.
-Led by our partners at Stonehill College and Bridgewater State University, we are creating online instructional modules and workshops to train students in the assembly and layout of Multi-Project Wafer (MPW) fabrication runs and the Test, Assembly, and optical Packaging (TAP) of photonic integrated circuits produced during these runs.

 AIM Photonics Academy also serves as a gateway for deploying university undergraduates and community college students as interns with AIM member companies, creating multiple career education paths for broadening and diversifying the integrated photonics workforce across the industry supply chain.

 Below you can find the curriculum for the 15-month certificate program that Stonehill and Bridgewater State University will offer.

 PHY 140 Introduction to Advanced Manufacturing & Photonics

 This course gives an overview of modern photonic manufacturing processes and covers necessary background material for subsequent courses in practical photonics skills.
 The course discusses basic safety and ethics considerations, employment opportunities, communication skills, and a review of basic technical mathematics, problem solving skills, and software (Microsoft Excel and Office).